zawadTazwar/UserReviewDashboard/readme.md

 submit_inquiry()
 ```

-## Other files to take into consideration
+## Files to take into consideration for sprint 3

 ### docs folder:

-Sprint 2:
-- `attribution_template.md`: A template for attributing work and contributions to the project by team members or third parties.
+- `attribution_template.md`: An updated template for sprint 3 of attributed work and contributions to the project by team members or third parties.
-- `code_review.md`: Outlines our code review process, standards, and checklists to ensure quality and consistency in our codebase.
+- `code_review.md`: Also updated document that outlines our code review process, standards, and checklists to ensure quality and consistency in our codebase.
 - `meetingNotes.md`: Notes from our team meetings, capturing the key points discussed, decisions made, and action items.
-- `team_review_sprint2.md`: Documentation of peer reviews within the team, reflecting on the work done and providing feedback for improvement.
-- `process_model.md`: Outlines the team's sprint process, including a visual model, process components, changes made, and a proposed improvement for continuous documentation updates post-code review and testing.
-- `Comp_Arch.md`: Provides an overview of the component architecture of the application, detailing its key components, interactions, and justifications for the chosen architecture.

-Sprint 3:
-- `attribution_template.md`: A template for attributing work and contributions to the project by team members or third parties.
-- `code_review.md`: Outlines our code review process, standards, and checklists to ensure quality and consistency in our codebase.
-- `meetingNotes.md`: Notes from our team meetings, capturing the key points discussed, decisions made, and action items.
 - `team_reviews_sprint3.md`: Documentation of peer reviews within the team, reflecting on the work done and providing feedback for improvement in the future projects outside of this course.
--
+- `Microservices_Alternative_Architecture.md`: Outlines the shift from a component-based architecture to microservices, comparing their structures, code differences, and implications on the development lifecycle.

 ### doc/images folder:

-- `Process-Model-Diagram.png`: Represents the workflow and stages of a project's development process; how tasks and activities progress from initiation to completion.
-- `UML_diagram.png`: Illustrates and communicates the structure, behavior, and interactions of the system or the process of the application.
+- `Microservices-Architecture.png`: Illustrates the Microservice Architecture and how different microservices are related to each other.